 This trailer is almost a trailer for the virtual reality experience as a whole.
 It shows off the main female character who is in virtual control of a stone golem.
 This is one of many Golems she has access to, allowing her to traverse jaw-dropping landscapes moving heavy pillars as if they weighed nothing.
 That's what you get to do as a VR user.
-Little else is revealed about the game's content or story at this early stage.

 This classic shooter has been reimagined for a virtual reality world.
 The results looks like a more immersive experience where targets expand beyond the usual field of view which should make for a heart-pounding experience.
+Great music too.

 Ace Combat 7

 If there were ever a game that was perfect for virtual reality, it's Ace Combat 7.
 Imagine darting about in the clouds while actually sighting enemy fighter planes just as a real pilot would, by looking around your cockpit.
 This one could end up being a real neck workout.

 This game was developed by a division at Ubisoft Montreal to work on all VR experiences available.
 It lets you take to the skies of Paris flying as an eagle.
 The result should be an immersive experience with some amazing views.